 Guidance, structure, exercise

 Did you know the average person needs 8 hours of sleep (consecutive) per day and most people thrive better with a steady day rhythm?
 For instance, if I sleep four days in a row just six to seven hours a night, because the book I’m reading is so good or I really want to watch the end of a television program, I can’t concentrate and feel unwell during day five.
 I might even get cranky and who wants that, right?

 It really is NOT necessary to fitness or do yoga every day.
 However, we do have to move each day.
 It is truly beneficial for your health!
 There are simple exercises you can do behind your desk or while cooking.
 Take the stairs more often, instead of sending an email… walk over to your colleague in person.
 At least once a week workout at a fitness center, ride a horse, swim, hike, dance isn’t going to kill you, hence, you will benefit from these kinds of activities on a physical and mental level.

 Nobody really likes to be told what to do and how to live their life.
 I can be quite a ‘Kruidje-roer-me-nietje’ (Mimosa Pudica) myself, if I believe something isn’t fair, or unreasonable in my opinion.
-There are times (note to myself too) you really should ask help and reach out to a doctor, specialist, therapist, counselor, trainer, dietitian and take his/her advice.
+There are times (note to myself too) you really should ask help and reach out to a doctor, specialist, therapist, counselor, coach, trainer, dietitian and take his/her advice.

 Science contradicts often, but certified/licensed people studied hard and long, so don’t dismiss everything either.
 There is nothing wrong with embracing modern knowledge and techniques, if it is reasonable, sounds and feels good to you.
 Never forget, we are ALL born naked, and you always remain responsible for your own body and life.
 Question, challenge, debate, inform yourself, ask for a second opinion, when advice doesn’t feel right.